 3. Makes Applications Modernized and Easily Accessible Creating Omnichannel Experiences

 There are many cloud-based applications that businesses can enjoy when data is hosted on a cloud platform.
 It is easier to plug into these services through a cloud data platform.

 Leveraging the capabilities of cloud computing digital commerce companies can create a unified, integrated, omnichannel experience for the customers.
 Stanford data shows this can facilitate a competitive edge for digital commerce businesses by allowing customers to use multiple devices to complete transactions.

 4. Enhances Analytics Capabilities

 One of the leading business purposes for migrating databases to the cloud, according to the Dzone report, is enhancing analytics capabilities such as data warehousing and data lakes and even laying the groundwork for advanced analytics such as AI and ML.
 Data modernization is the first step to start scalable analytics capabilities.
-Migrating to cloud from on-premise servers will save you time taking the burden of speed and delivery issues.
+Migrating to the cloud from on-premise servers will save you time taking the burden of speed and delivery issues.
 Cloud computing empowers businesses with real-time data availability.
-It also gives businesses to visualize the data and give access to everyone for better decision making.
-The businesses will be able to reach the data and report it faster and it allows teams to collaborate.
+It also allows businesses to visualize the data and give access to everyone for better decision making.
+Businesses will be able to reach the data and report it faster and it allows teams to collaborate.
 Your business can benefit from readily available data and analytics services easily.
-With little or no investment you can use high-end data models developed by the experts.
+With little to no investment, you can use high-end data models developed by experts.